LetCompliance

 Type: Mandatory.
 Notice period: 2 months.

-Applies where the tenant has died and the tenancy has devolved to a successor who does not qualify for statutory succession.
+Applies where the tenant has died and the tenancy has devolved on a new tenant under a will or intestacy.

-Requires: Notice served within 12 months of the death (or within 12 months of the date the landlord could reasonably have been expected to know).
+Requires: Possession proceedings begun within 12 months of the death — not merely the notice served — or within 12 months of the date the court finds the landlord became aware of the death.

 Ground 7A: Serious anti-social behaviour